 A note of caution, our girls will happily let us fuss around in the cage, but get distressed by things they don’t recognise as ‘us’.
-The only time anyone at Rattie Ratbags has been bitten hard was while wearing a rubber glove to pick up stray poos!
+The only time anyone at Rattie Ratbags has been bitten with aggression was while wearing a rubber glove to pick up stray poos!

-During free range, encourage your rats to use you as their safe space.
+During free-range, encourage your rats to use you as their safe space.
 Try sitting in an empty bath (or if like Rattie Ratbags, you don’t have one, the bottom of the shower works in a pinch if it has a securely closing door) and let the rats run over you.
-Others find tucking a rat into a firmly tied dressing gown or the hood of a hoody worn backwards works well.
+Others find tucking a rat into a firmly tied dressing gown or the hood of a hoody worn backward works well.
 The sofa or bed can work well too.
-Let the rats explore, and watch for signs of loose relaxed body language.
+Let the rats explore, and watch for signs of loose, relaxed body language.

 Tame New Rats: The Patience Method